flyingmachine/nanoc-blog/content/programming/wtf-is-a-framework.md

 trouble than they're worth?
 All this and more shall be revealed.

-I think the utility of frameworks will become evident by describing the purpose they serve and the ways they serve that purpose.
+I think the utility of frameworks will become evident by describing the purpose they serve and how they achieve that purpose.
 The description will also clarify what makes a _good_ framework and explain why some frameworks end up hurting us.
 My hope is that you'll find this discussion interesting and satisfying, and that it will give